abathur8bit/chessbox/controller/README.md

     $ echo '{"action":"move","description":null,"moves":[{"from":"a1","to":"a2","type":"capture"}]}' | nc -C -N localhost 9999

 ## Detecting piece and down
 The controller is able to sense when a piece has been put down or lifted up and lets any one connected know.
-When chesslrcontroller running in a different terminal run **nc** again without the echo in front.
+When chesslrcontroller m_running in a different terminal run **nc** again without the echo in front.
 When you see the **Hello** you can put a piece down on the A1 square, then lift it up.
 You should see the following appear:

      $ nc -C localhost 9999
      Hello